-Jatiluwih Rice Terrace Bali is one of the most famous rice fields in Bali island in addition to Tegalalang rice terraces in Ubud, Munduk rice terrace in north Bali, and other best rice paddy fields in Bali, Indonesia.
+Jatiluwih Rice Terraces Bali is one of the most famous rice fields in Bali island in addition to Tegalalang rice terraces in Ubud, Munduk rice terrace in north Bali, and other best rice paddy fields in Bali, Indonesia.

 Jatiluwih is a village that has vast rice paddies with beautiful views of terraced paddy fields landscape located in the Sub-District of Penebel, Tabanan Regency, Bali.

 If you are looking for the best place to see rice fields in Bali, then the Jatiluwih rice terraces could be on your list.
 The Jatiluwih rice terrace is the most beautiful rice fields in Bali that we know so far.

 Jatiluwih village is famous as a tourist spot of terrace farming which is still using Balinese traditional irrigation system, Its location is close to The Mountain Batukaru with air condition fairly cool.

 To visit Jatiluwih rice terraces can be reached by a distance of approximately 50 KM or approximately ± 1 hour 30 minutes from the city of Denpasar.

 For those of you who are on holiday on the island of Bali, the tourist attraction Jatiluwih rice terrace could be an option for a vacation to enjoy the beautiful panorama of terraced rice fields that captivate.